iulianapascotescu/CommunityDayCodingContest/README.md

 ### Solution can be implemented in the following languages: Java, Scala, Kotlin

-### Solution must be posted as a fork to this repo on the 5th of July, 23:00.
+### Solution must be posted in a fork repo to this one on the 5th of July, 23:00.

 ## Motivation